India: Police seek arrests over farmer protests 'toolkit' | DW | 16.02.2021

 "Shantanu was not found at his house.
 We are still searching for him...
 When the investigation team reached Nikita's residence, it learnt that she has absconded," said Prem Nath, a senior Delhi police official told reporters.

-The crackdown comes two days after climate campaigner Disha Ravi, 22, was arrested by the Delhi Police in her hometown of Bengaluru for editing and circulating the "toolkit" which authorities say is anti-government.
+The crackdown comes two days after climate campaigner Disha Ravi, 22, was arrested by the Delhi Police in her hometown of Bengaluru for editing and circulating the "toolkit" that authorities say is anti-government.

 Police said that the three activists created the toolkit and shared it with others for editing.